 Kidding, we wish it were that easy.
 In reality, deleting Google reviews isn’t something we usually recommend.
 But there are some circumstances where it’s what’s best and appropriate for your business.
 However, it’s not as simple as just clicking ‘delete review’.

-In order to make sure you protect your business from misinformation and shady public perception, we’ll walk you through all the proper steps for how to responsibly delete a Google review.
+In order to make sure you protect your business from misinformation and shady public perception, we’ll walk you through all the proper steps for how to responsibly remove a Google review.

-But first, let’s begin with the reasons you may want to delete one the first place.
+But first, let’s begin with the reasons you may want to remove one the first place.

-You should only delete Google reviews if they contain false or misrepresentative information.
+You should only report and attempt to remove Google reviews if they contain false or misrepresentative information.
 As tempting as it is to delete negative reviews, it’s actually a better look on your business if you take the time to respond and correct the issue as opposed to sweeping it under the rug.